 Some key reports used in analysis include:

-- Win/loss report – understand win/loss rates and reasons
+- Win/loss reports – understand win/loss rates and reasons

-- Sales per segment or product – see whether reps are working strategically towards the right customer segments
+- Sales anaylsis per customer type or product segment – see whether reps are working strategically towards the right customer segments

-While there is certainly a mix of skills that are important to being a good sales coach, data helps you focus on the areas that impact performance the most.
+While there is certainly a mix of skills that are important to being a good sales coach, data can help you understand what the i whether you are moving in the right direction.

-Interested in calculating your pipeline requirements or learning more about how Business Analyze can help you coach reps to success?
+Interested in learning more about how Business Analyze can help you coach reps to success?
 Contact us here